Grade 3: Strenous

 You will stay in the family-run Hotel Almud in Sallent de Gállego – an ideal base from which to reach the higher reaches of the Valle de Tena.
 A small hotel with just 11 rooms all beautifully converted with en-suite bathrooms.

-Three course evening meals are taken at restaurant Casa Jaimico which is just 100 metres from the hotel each night apart from the rest day when we will visit Jaca and eat at one of the excellent restaurants or tapas bars.
+Three course evening meals are taken at various restaurants in the village which gives you a chance to try lots of the local dishes.
+On the rest day we will visit Jaca for a walking tour and eat at one of the excellent restaurants or tapas bars.
 Read more about Hotel Almud.

 Frequently asked questions